 Potential partisan gerrymanders and state law

-Table 4 the states where accusations of partisan gerrymandering had been brought.
-In addition to indicating if there is direct or indirect language in the state constitution prohibiting partisan gerrymandering (also shown in show whether a challenge was brought in state or federal court prior to the 2022 midterm election regarding the plan’s partisan or racial effects.
+Table 4 is a subset of Table 1.
+It includes the states where accusations of partisan or racial gerrymandering had been brought.
+In addition to indicating if there is direct or indirect language in the state constitution prohibiting partisan gerrymandering (also shown in Table 1), we show whether a challenge was brought in state or federal court prior to the 2022 midterm election regarding the plan’s partisan or racial effects.
 And we show what entity actually drew/adopted the plan that was put in place for 2022.

 Table 4.
 Potential partisan gerrymanders and state law